2016–17 Superliga de Voleibol Masculina

 The 2016–17 Superliga de Voleibol Masculina is the 53rd season since its establishment in 1965.
 The 2016–17 regular season started in October 2016 and finished on 29 April 2017.

 Championship playoffs began on 7 April.
 Starting with semifinals, the two semifinal winners will advance to the Final to fight for the championship title to the best of three matches.

 Ca'n Ventura Palma won its first ever title in his first season in Superliga after defeating defending champion Unicaja Almería 3–0 in the Championship Finals.

 Competition format

 12 teams played in a round-robin format.
 Upon completion of regular season, the top four teams qualify for the playoffs, played in a best-of-5 games format, while two bottom teams are relegated to Superliga 2.

-During regular season 3 points are awarded for a 3–0 or 3–1 win, while a 3–2 win means 2 points.
-Additionally, one points is given for any 2–3 loss.
+During regular season three points are awarded for a 3–0 or 3–1 win, while a 3–2 win means two points.
+Additionally, one point is given for any 2–3 loss.